 - It is easy to compare the first series using this chart but difficult for other data series.

-Now you know how to make a 100 % stacked bar chart in excel.
+Now you know how to make a 100 % stacked bar chart in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.